kseniacold/hackernews-api-react-app/README.md

 >Launches the test runner in the interactive watch mode.<br>
 >See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 Availeble tests:
-* `reducers.test.js` tests reducers funtion to be used in Redux Store
+* `reducers.test.js` tests reducers function to be used in Redux Store
 * `hn-api.test.js` test data format received from the API

 ---